richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 }
 ```

-And let's add some styling to make the list look great:
+And let's add some styling on `beer-list.css` to make the list look great:

 ```css
 .beer-list-container {